 First Attempt at the Stamped Books

 My initial plan was to skip on over to the dollar store to pick up cheap hardcover books or to the second-hand store.
-As I was brainstorming all of the supplies needed for this little project a lightbulb went off!
+While brainstorming all of the supplies needed for this little project a lightbulb went off!
 There was a box of books in the basement waiting to be donated.
-Sure enough, I opened the box to discover a few hardcover books tucked away.
+Sure enough, opening the box revealed a few hardcover books that had been tucked away.
 Cha-Ching!
 This DIY just got less expensive!

 As I started to slip the dust covers off the books to reveal the glorious canvas wrapped covers beneath, I made my second exciting discovery: a white hardcover!
 No need to paint the whole book!
 Just the letters on the spine needed to be covered.
 Cha-Ching, less painting required!
 Farmhouse chic stacked books here I come!

 I only had one book that was white, the rest were variations of brown, beige, and black.
 One red one!
 So I decided to try out just the white one to see what I thought first before painting the entire cover of the other books.